luisdiaza/Vanilla-JavaScript-Projects/README.md

 Houses multiple vanilla JavaScript projects.

 To Do List: A To Do List that dynamically inserts tasks into the DOM.
 Users are able to delete tasks entered as well as search for          them.
 Application persists to local storage.
+Uses the Materialize CSS framework.

+Loan Calculator: An application that calculates how long it would take to repay back a loan as well as the total amount.
+Uses Bootstrap.

 Purpose: